The Pan-STARRS1 Database and Data Products: Overview of the PSPS Database Schema

-0.1cm {\bf \em StackApFlxExGalUnc} Contains the unconvolved fluxes within the SDSS R3 (r = 1.03 arcsec), R4 (r = 1.76 arcsec), R5 (r = 3.00 arcsec), R6 (r = 4.63 arcsec), R7 (r = 7.43 arcsec), R8 (r = 11.42 arcsec), R9 (r = 18.20 arcsec), R10 (r = 28.20 arcsec), and R11 (r = 44.21 arcsec) apertures \citep{Stoughton2002} for extended sources.
+0.1cm {\bf \em StackApFlxExGalUnc} Contains the unconvolved fluxes within the SDSS R3 ($r = 1.03$ arcsec), R4 ($r = 1.76$ arcsec), R5 ($r = 3.00$ arcsec), R6 ($r = 4.63$ arcsec), R7 ($r = 7.43$ arcsec), R8 ($r = 11.42$ arcsec), R9 ($r = 18.20$ arcsec), R10 ($r = 28.20$ arcsec), and R11 ($r = 44.21$ arcsec) apertures \citep{Stoughton2002} for extended sources.
 These measurements are only provided for objects in the extragalactic sky, i.e., they are not provided for objects in the Galactic plane because they are not useful in crowded areas.
 See {\em StackObjectThin} table for discussion of primary, secondary, and best detections.

-0.1cm {\bf \em StackApFlxExGalCon6} Contains the fluxes within the SDSS R3 (r = 1.03 arcsec), R4 (r = 1.76 arcsec), R5 (r = 3.00 arcsec), R6 (r = 4.63 arcsec), R7 (r = 7.43 arcsec), R8 (r = 11.42 arcsec), R9 (r = 18.20 arcsec), R10 (r = 28.20 arcsec), and R11 (r = 44.21 arcsec) apertures \citep{Stoughton2002} for extended sources after the images have been convolved to a target of 6 sky pixels (1.5 arcsec).
+0.1cm {\bf \em StackApFlxExGalCon6} Contains the fluxes within the SDSS R3, R4, R5, R6, R7, R8, R9, R10, and R11 apertures \citep{Stoughton2002} for extended sources after the images have been convolved to a target of 6 sky pixels (1.5 arcsec).
 These measurements are only provided for objects in the extragalactic sky, i.e., they are not provided for objects in the Galactic plane because they are not useful in crowded areas.
 See {\em StackObjectThin} table for discussion of primary, secondary, and best detections.

-0.1cm {\bf \em StackApFlxExGalCon8} Contains the fluxes within the SDSS R3 (r = 1.03 arcsec), R4 (r = 1.76 arcsec), R5 (r = 3.00 arcsec), R6 (r = 4.63 arcsec), R7 (r = 7.43 arcsec), R8 (r = 11.42 arcsec), R9 (r = 18.20 arcsec), R10 (r = 28.20 arcsec), and R11 (r = 44.21 arcsec) apertures \citep{Stoughton2002} for extended sources after the images have been convolved to a target of 8 sky pixels (2.0 arcsec).
+0.1cm {\bf \em StackApFlxExGalCon8} Contains the fluxes within the SDSS R3 , R4, R5, R6, R7, R8, R9, R10, and R11 apertures \citep{Stoughton2002} for extended sources after the images have been convolved to a target of 8 sky pixels (2.0 arcsec).
 These measurements are only provided for objects in the extragalactic sky, i.e., they are not provided for objects in the Galactic plane because they are not useful in crowded areas.
 See {\em StackObjectThin} table for discussion of primary, secondary, and best detections.

 0.1cm {\bf \em StackPetrosian} Contains the \citet{Petrosian1976} magnitudes and radii for extended sources.
 See {\em StackObjectThin} table for discussion of primary, secondary, and best detections.